greywizard/securityscanner/README.md

 ## Plugin dependencies

-To check if all required dependencies (like nmap, geoip databases, docker images) are installed run:
+To check if all required dependencies (like geoip databases, docker images) are installed run:

 `sh sh/check_dependencies.sh`